Ferdinand Marcos's cult of personality: Terminology

-While the widely used term for a supporter of Ferdinand Marcos or the other members of the Marcos family is "Marcos loyalist," the term "cult of personality" around Ferdinand Marcos is often used not to refer to people specifically, but in a broader sense to the mechanism, including the techniques and structures, used to create a heroic or idealized image of Marcos as a ruler.
+While the widely used term for a supporter of Ferdinand Marcos or the other members of the Marcos family is "Marcos loyalist,".
+The term "cult of personality" as applied to Ferdinand Marcos refers not to his supporters, but more broadly to the mechanisms, techniques, and structures used to construct an idealized or heroic image of Marcos as a leader.
+This includes the use of propaganda, media control, and symbolic representations designed to shape public perception and elevate his status beyond ordinary political leadership.
 Meanwhile, the term "Marcos revisionism" or "Marcos Historical negationism" have been used to refer to the Marcos family's propaganda after their return to Philippine politics, specifically to those materials intended to distort or reframe the historical facts of Marcos's life and rule.

 Early political career (1949–1965)

 Clientelism

 As with most Philippine politicians of his era Ferdinand Marcos achieved success largely by taking advantage of the client-patron relationships which dominated Philippine politics after Philippine independence.

 Among Ilocos politicians

 Once he achieved government authority, he used it to reward his supporters while limiting the power of other social groups and institutions.

 He styled himself as the Ilocos region's ticket to political prominence.
-In his first campaign, running for congressman of his family's already-established bailiwick, Ilocos Norte, "This is only a first step.
+In his first campaign, running for congressman of his family's already-established bailiwick Ilocos Norte, he stated "This is only a first step.
 Elect me a congressman now, and I pledge you an Ilocano president in 20 years."
+In fact, Elpidio Quirino became the first Ilocano president 17 years before Marcos.